oschwartz10612/poppler-windows/README.md

 You can download the latest build from [releases](https://github.com/oschwartz10612/poppler-windows/releases/latest).

+## What is this?
+Please note that the purpose of this repository is solely to download the compiled poppler binaries from conda-forge poppler-feedstock and put everything in a nice zip for use.
+This repository does not build poppler.
+If you belive you have an issue with poppler itself, or the building of it, please direct those issue to the feedstock or the guys over at [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock).

 ## Out of Date?

 - Ensure that [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock) is up to date.